Post

 LiteLLMprovider: 'litellm'provider: 'litellm'

 This matters for enterprise deployments.
 If your company has an AWS agreement, you can access Claude through Bedrock with your existing billing.
 If you are on Azure, access GPT through your Azure subscription.
 OpenRouter and LiteLLM provide unified access to both through a single API key if you prefer that approach.
+Claude Fable 5 is also available through Microsoft Foundry for enterprise Azure customers.

 The provider-specific model enums in NeuroLink’s constants ensure type-safe access to every model variant available through each channel.